12hrformat/dragonrepo/README.md

 ### `dragonrepo` is not found

-Make sure the package was installed successfully:
+Make sure the package was installed successfully.
+From a cloned source tree:

 ```bash
 python3 -m pip install .